-&lt;sup>1 The numbers in the table may differ from the numbers in the Statement of Net Assets for the Fund (on page 30) because of different disclosure requirements for financial reporting purposes.
+The numbers in the table may differ from the numbers in the Statement of Net Assets for the Fund (on page 30) because of different disclosure requirements for financial reporting purposes.

-All table figures are rounded and so may not appear to add exactly.
+All table figures are rounded therefore may not add exactly.